-The ACCUPLACER exam divine into five different subject areas: Reading; Writing; Arithmetic; Quantitative Reasoning, Algebra, and Statistics; and Advanced Algebra and Functions.
+The ACCUPLACER exam is divine into five different subject areas: Reading; Writing; Arithmetic; Quantitative Reasoning, Algebra, and Statistics; and Advanced Algebra and Functions.

 There are also four ACCUPLACER ESL (English as a Second Language) exams: Language Use, Listening, Reading, and Sentence Skills.
 ACCUPLACER ESL tests assess English language learners' command of the English language.

 The test is the evaluation of a candidate’s performance on fundamental arithmetic operations as well as their ability to deal with issues including basic fundamental arithmetic concepts.
-Questions on this test classified into three basic arithmetic skills:
+Questions on this test are classified into three basic arithmetic skills:

 The test is the evaluation of the candidate’s reading skills: